 Employers know the difference between a generic resume and a resume targeting their company and open position.

 While it takes a little more effort on your part, it's important to customize your resume for every job opportunity you find.
-We are sharing our best tips for targeted resume writing by describing how to customize your resume for each job position you apply for.
+These tips will guide you step-by-step through customizing your resume for each job position you apply for.

-What To Look For In A Job Description
+What To Look For In A Job Posting

 - What is the primary goal of this position in relation to overall company goals?